African Safari with Gorillas All-inclusive Itinerary & Cost

-A tailor-made or small-group excursion that combines an African safari with gorilla trekking is possible.
+African Safari with Gorillas All-inclusive Itinerary & Cost.
+Combining An African Safari With Gorillas in One Itinerary: The Perfect Small Group Tour – This is a tailor-made or small-group excursion that combines an African Safari With Gorillas is possible.
 A customized vacation Combining Gorillas with an African Safari will cost a bit extra, but it will give you the opportunity to customize your schedule to fit your interests and choose from a variety of lodges and safari camps for your lodging.
 Travel is by road on tours that are limited to Uganda, but short flights are frequently incorporated on custom itineraries that include Kenya to help you cover the ground quickly with the option to unwind on the beaches of, for instance, Zanzibar in Tanzania at the end of the trip.

 Small group vacations are more cost-effective (although they are never cheap; a single gorilla permit in Uganda costs US $700, Rwanda gorilla trekking permit costs US $ 1,500) and offer the companionship of traveling with a group of like-minded travelers; typically, their can be a maximum of 18 individuals in a small group.
 While some small group excursions stay in lodges and hotels, others include full-service camping, which is less opulent but more immersive—we’re talking like hyenas, hippos, and warthogs prowling near your tent at night levels of immersion!

 Packages Small Group Tours; Combing African Safari With Gorillas

 4 Days Serengeti Safari and Gorilla Trekking in Rwanda is a luxury Gorilla trekking & the Great Migration Combined.